TIBCOSoftware/bcce-tas-scripts/readme.txt

 Prerequisites:
 ========================================================================================================
-1. TIBCO Enterprise Message Service™ (EMS): Install and configure EMS for TIBCO BusinessConnect™ Container Edition (BCCE).
+1. TIBCO Enterprise Message Service™ (EMS): Install and configure EMS for TIBCO BusinessConnect™ Container Edition (BusinessConnect CE).
 The URL for the following properties in the file TIBCO_HOME/ems/8.x/samples/config/factories.conf must be updated to the EMS machine IP:
    ( ConnectionFactory, GenericConnectionFactory, TopicConnectionFactory, QueueConnectionFactory )